voicebase/voicebase-docs/docs/how-to-guides/voice-features.md

 # Voice Features

 This optional feature returns a set of per-word metrics, used in data science to serve as input attributes to a predictive model.
-VoiceFeatures is supported for all regions of English as well as US and Latin American Spanish.
+Voice Features is supported for all regions of English as well as US and Latin American Spanish.

 ## Uses for Voice Features